cncf/dot-org-hugo-theme/exampleSite/content/en/demo-page.md

 This is a paragraph but the words `Inline code` are actually inline code.
 Whoddathunkit.

-And then we have some indented code:
+And then we have some indented code with a comment:

     // A comment.
     line 1 of code